The Curious Creations of Christine McConnell

-The Curious Creations of Christine McConnell is an American television sitcom and DIY show created by and starring Christine McConnell.
+The Curious Creations of Christine McConnell is an American Gothic cooking show created by and starring Christine McConnell.
 It premiered on Netflix on October 12, 2018.
 The series consists of six episodes and was produced by Wilshire Studios and Henson Alternative, an arm of The Jim Henson Company.
 In April 2019, the series was canceled after one season.

 Premise

-The show centers around Christine McConnell, an artist and baker who lives in a mansion full of monsters and ghosts.
-Accompanied by Rose, Rankle, and Edgar, McConnell loves to create morbid-looking desserts like gingerbread haunted houses, caramel spiders and bones made of pretzel sticks, peanut butter and white chocolate.
+The show centers around Christine McConnell, an artist and baker who lives in a mansion inhabited by monsters and ghosts.
+Accompanied by Rose, Rankle, and Edgar, McConnell loves to creates morbid-looking desserts including gingerbread haunted houses, caramel spiders and bones made from pretzel sticks, peanut butter and white chocolate.

-A combination of a DIY show and scripted reality, the show deals with annoying neighbors, relatives, and what to wear on a first date with someone you just met at the cemetery.
+The show combines DIY and scripted-reality elements and features storylines involving annoying neighbors, relatives, and what to wear on a first date with someone you just met at the cemetery.